thanksgiving charcuterie board food platter

 What is bunny chow?

 Bunny chow (a.k.a.
 Durban bunny chow, bunny, or kota—short for quarter loaf) is a South African fast food dish that originated in Durban, a city in South Africa predominantly comprised of people with Indian heritage.
-It is made of a hollowed loaf of bread filled to the brim with curried lamb, chicken or vegetables (not bunnies).
+It is made of a hollowed loaf of bread filled to the brim with curried lamb, chicken, or vegetables (not bunnies).
 The part of bread extracted from the loaf is called the “virgin” and is eaten by dipping it into the curry-filled bread bowl.
 It’s a bit reminiscent of clam chowder bread bowls, or chili bowls.
 Like most fast food, bunny chow is traditionally eaten with bare hands.

 Where can I get it?

-You can get bunny chow at some African, but primarily South African restaurants.
 Here are several restaurants that are known for this dish unique to South African cuisine.

 Miami, FL: The Big Easy